 At Hillcross Primary School we are committed to providing an environment where every person has the right to be themselves, feel included and be able to learn in a safe and happy environment.
 Everyone at our school is equal and treats each other with respect and kindness.
+We embrace and teach British Values and children's rights (UN convention) as these are very important to our development and the manner in which we react to and treat others.
+Article 2 (non-discrimination) states, 'The Convention applies to every child without discrimination, whatever their ethnicity, gender, religion, language, abilities or any other status, whatever they think or say, whatever their family background.'

 The well-being of all pupils and staff is a key priority therefore bullying of any kind is unacceptable and will not be tolerated in our school.
-We take all incidents of bullying seriously.
-Bullying hurts.
+We take all incidents of bullying seriously because bullying is destructive and can cause physical and emotional harm to those involved.
 No-one deserves to be a victim of bullying.
-Everybody has the right to be treated with respect and pupils who choose bullying behaviours need to learn different ways of behaving.
+Everybody has the right to be treated with respect so pupils who choose to bully others will be given appropriate consequences (in line with our behaviour policy).